-We're living in the golden age of software development, and open-source libraries are huge part of software revolution that we're facing now, that’s why I felt the need to talk about it now.
-I, as an Automation QA, got experience in testing open-source libraries and wanted to share my thoughts to everybody, because such type of projects requires slightly different testing approach.
+We're living in the golden age of software development, and open-source libraries are a huge part of the software revolution that we're facing now.
+That's why I felt the need to talk about it now.
+I, as an Automation QA, got experience in testing open-source libraries and wanted to share my thoughts with everybody, because such type of projects requires a slightly different testing approach.

 All examples shown in this article are based solely on my experience testing ngx-bootstrap.
-Ngx-bootstrap is a set of Bootstrap components, powered by Angular, which every developer could quickly integrate into his project.
+Ngx-bootstrap is a set of Bootstrap components, powered by Angular, which developers can quickly integrate into their projects.
 Each UI component has specific reconfigurable properties/inputs/outputs, which makes the library very interesting for us in terms of gaining testing experience.
-Ok, now it becomes a bit confusing with all those properties and inputs, to make things clear, let’s firstly go through all project roles.
+Okay, now it becomes a bit confusing with all those properties and inputs.
+To make things clear, let’s go through all project roles first.

 Project roles in open source universe

-The main consumer of an open source library is usually a simple developer.
-In most cases developer is trying to implement not his own, but customers wishes.
-What it means for us, is that QA can't directly get requirements from an appropriate person, who knows at 100% how new feature should function.
-This results a few pros/cons:
+The primary consumer of an open-source library is usually a simple developer.
+In most cases, a developer is trying to implement not his own, but customer’s wishes.
+What it means for us, is that testing engineer can't directly get requirements from an appropriate person, who knows 100% how new features should function.
+This results a few pros and cons:

-- You have a lot of customers (in our case—developers) and you can contact each of them directly.
+- You have many customers (in our case—developers), and you can contact each of them directly.

-- Your customer is usually very smart and it can happen that from time to time he knows much more about new feature request/issue, that you can imagine.
-It gives QA possibilities to grow and to learn a lot of new stuff, especially related to development, different technologies, and so on.
+- Your customer is usually smart and can know much more about the new feature request/issue that you can imagine.
+It gives QA possibilities to grow and to learn much new stuff, especially related to web development, different technologies, new software solutions, and so on.

 - All your customers are from different countries, who speak different languages, and most importantly—they have different wishes.
-All this gives QA the possibility to make unique and universal instrument, like Datepicker locales: everyone needs it, but we have so many different languages with different parameters.
+All this gives QA the possibility to make a unique and universal instrument, like Datepicker locales: everyone needs it, but we have many different languages with different parameters.

-- You have tons of feature requests/issues/bugs, all of which needs to structured and implemented properly.
+- You have tons of feature requests/issues/bugs, all of which need to be appropriately structured and implemented.

-- Customer could just create an issue and forget about it.
-This bug could be without any details, specific description, clarifying information, which QA usually expects for reproducing issue.
-And in the end this bug could be not a bug at all, but just a misunderstanding on how to use the library.
+- A customer could create an issue and forget about it.
+This bug could be without any details, specific description, clarifying information, which QA usually expects in order to reproduce the issue.
+Also, in the end, this bug could be not a bug at all, but just a misunderstanding on how to use the library.

-Not all opensource libraries are being developed/supported by developers, who's directly interested in the development, as it been said by Tracy Lee in one of our discussions
+Not all open-source libraries are developed and supported by developers, who are directly interested in the development, as Tracy Lee said in one of our discussions:

-“Companies now supporting open source.
-Like Valor for example, because a lot of people think open source is just random people doing it, but really it’s actually supported by companies”.
+“Companies now support open source.
+Like Valor, for example, because a lot of people think open source is just random people doing it, but really it’s actually supported by companies”.

-This is true, and the main point here is that the main development team knows quality assurance team, and we collaborate with each other on regular basis as in the usual project.
-But from time to time your developer could be an undefined person from the other side of the planet.
+This is true, and the main point here is that the leading development team knows the quality assurance team, and we regularly collaborate as in the usual project.
+However, from time to time, your developer could be an undefined person from the other side of the planet.

 - Open source project grows rapidly and exponentially, depending on how many developers are involved in working on it.

-- QA can directly interact with developers who will share their experiences.
+- QA can directly interact with developers who share their experiences.

-- Open source for developers, in most cases, is just an initiative, which means that the response to a question / comment may be delayed due to higher priorities of actual and paid job.
+- Open source for developers, in most cases, is just an initiative: the response to a question or comment may be delayed due to higher priorities of an actual and paid job.

-- You need to have rules, style-guides, lint’s, which are perfectly described and easy to find, BUT, the initial setup to support common code/commit/doc style, etc. requires a lot of time and force.
-This may not be a minus if you already have have such rules or a standardised approach to their setup.
+- You need to have rules, style guides, linters, which are correctly described and easy to find.
+BUT, the initial setup to support typical code/commit/doc style, etc., requires a lot of time and force.
+This may not be a minus if you already have such rules or a standardized approach to their setup.

-Maybe, you will laugh now, but the main testers of an open source library are the developers :-) Yeah, well, that's because they're the main user, and they will try to use your library with different OS’s, environments, browsers, type of app’s, etc.
+Maybe you will laugh now, but the main testers of an open source library are the developers :) Yeah, well, that's because they're the primary users, and they will try to use your library with different OSs, environments, browsers, type of apps, etc.

-- QA needs to act like a developer, use your lib in real app code, test all new changes related to library source in already prepared test-projects.
+- QA needs to act as a developer, use your lib in real app code, test all new changes related to library source in already prepared test projects.

-- Firstly, QA needs to review the code, parts of which has been changed (those parts could be broken or their behavior could change)
+- Firstly, QA needs to review the code, parts of which have been changed (those parts could be broken, or their behavior could have changed).